FIIT-ISA/ISA-course/exercises/week-01/metrics.md

-# Evaluation Metrics for Domains
+# Evaluation Metrics for Specific Domains

 1. Recommender Systems (RecSys)
    - **Precision and Recall:** Measure the relevancy of recommended items.
 Precision is the fraction of relevant items among the recommended items, while recall is the fraction of relevant items that have been retrieved.